 Sugar also lowers your vitamin D levels.
 Vitamin D is a key element in the heterodimer of A, D, K2, and thyroid that stimulate the DNA to make osteocalcin, the sticky substance in bone that binds the calcium.
 Without osteocalcin, the osteoblasts (bone-building cells) cannot complete their construction project.

 There is also an adrenal problem that results from too much sugar.
 Sugar boosts the production of cortisol which is a stress hormone that inhibits calcium absorption and slows down the osteoblasts.

 Stress causes a litany of health problems, however the topic of this discussion is bone health.
 The stress hormone cortisol targets the collagen in bone, pulling amino acids away and inhibiting the osteoblasts from proliferating and repairing or building new bone tissue.
 If you stay in a state of constant high stress, your cortisol levels will continue to inhibit your osteoblast formation, and no amount of vitamin or mineral supplementation will prevent this catastrophic process.

 Take time out of your day to practice breathing and mental relaxation methods.
 Avoid foods that contribute to inflammation, and focus on dark colored fruits and vegetables, and healthy fats like avocado, coconuts, and nuts that grow on trees.

 Get plenty of sleep.
-At least 8 hours of solid sleep will do wonders for your stress levels.
+7 - 8 hours of solid sleep will do wonders for your stress levels.